 The gorgeous Pacific Ocean kisses the soft sandy beaches, the pier dancing with colorful vibrance.
 People play together on circus rings, they test their flexibility and strength doing acrobatics.
 The mountains are just off in the distance, reminding me I can have my cake and eat it, too (because what’s the point of having cake if you can’t eat it?).
 As I walked my dog down the promenade, we were entertained by the dancers, singers, artists and the diversity.
 My pup was welcomed with water bowls at many shops down Main Street and people greeted us with a smile and a hello (and many had even more to say than that!).
 I tasted delicious coffee brewed to perfection, the way only the west coast knows how.
 I drank rich red wine from Napa Valley, breathing in the ocean air.
 The humidity nourished my skin with gentleness, and there were just enough palm trees to make me feel at home.

 I tried so hard to resist, but the beauty of Southern California was too much for me.
 A feeling of odd guilt settled in as I contemplated changing my mind.
 I don’t know why I feel the need to get permission from others for my own life; I don’t, is what I finally decided.
 I was (of course) encouraged to make the move by the wonderful supportive people in my life.
 Being on the west coast will make my family so much more accessible in Oregon, which is a big plus… and Southern California will just give my brother more road to take his motorhome down (westbound and down!)! :)

-So my plans have changed, and I am so excited… waiting for it to fully sink in the I will be living just miles from the beautiful Pacific.
+So a new plan is in motion… I am waiting for it to fully sink in that I will be living just miles from the beautiful Pacific.
 I had cast out into the universe my desire for freedom and it responded with the most beautiful (and slightly overwhelming) freedom I could ask for.
 And the freedom will continue on in my life in LA. :) Can’t wait to see what the adventure has in store!